-Want to start a blog and earn extra income doing what you love?
+Want to start a blog and earn extra income sharing your knowledge to the world?

-I’ve been blogging for five years on this blog and let me tell you, starting a blog was the best decision I ever made.
+I’ve been blogging for six years on this blog and let me tell you, starting a blog was the best decision I’ve made.
+Plus, last year my husband and I started a new one!

 You know why?

-But because I have my blog which generates income on a monthly basis, we have additional funds to cover up those emergency expenses and even build up a savings account! 🙂
+And because I have my blog which generates income on a monthly basis, we have additional funds to cover up those emergency expenses, build our savings account and paying debts.

-You can make money on your blog as long as you’re willing to put in the time and effort to grow your blog.
-If you’re not sure if you can, just look at these bloggers who started out just like you and grew their blog to thousands a month!
+You can make money on your blog as long as you’re willing to put in the time and effort.
+If you’re not sure if you can, just look at these bloggers who started out just like you and grew their blog to thousands a month.
+They were my inspiration too!

 - Abby from Just A Girl and Her Blog – $40,124 in one month